 In most cases, an Ohio estate passes through the probate process without issue.
 However, there are times when an heir, beneficiary, or a party who believes that they are entitled to a portion of an estate file a lawsuit to contest a final will and testament.
-There are many reasons why a will may be contested, and the experienced probate litigation attorneys at Kryszak & Associates have represented many clients throughout Ohio who have been involved in a will contest case.
+There are many reasons why a will may be contested, and the experienced probate litigation attorneys at Kryszak Law Firm have represented many clients throughout Ohio who have been involved in a will contest case.
 To learn more, call or contact our office today to schedule a consultation.

 One common reason for contesting a will is on procedural grounds.
 This means that there was a substantial mistake in the creation of the document that makes it void under Ohio law.
 Examples of procedural issues include not signing the will, failure to have witnesses, or not putting a final will and testament in writing.